gaurishankar007/Flutter-Firebase-AwesomeNotification-RxDart/README.md

 - collection(string collectionPath)
     - Gets a CollectionReference instance that
     - Refers to the collection at the specified path, relative from this DocumentReference
+    - Example, Chat Collection has a nested Message Collection, get Message Collection from a chat document

 - delete()
     - Deletes the current document from the collection